 - Respiratory Therapy

 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

-Although we gave this facility a terrible overall grade, we awarded it a grade of B- for our inspections rating.
-In fact, the facility received very impressive inspection report this year.
-We take several aspects of a facility's inspection report into consideration in computing these inspection scores.
-One of those factors is health deficiencies.
-You should keep in mind that the severity of the deficiencies is usually more meaningful than the number of deficiencies, as some are quite insignificant.
-This place was hit with 4 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be major deficiencies.
-This means that the inspectors didn't consider any of the deficiencies to cause an immediate risk to patient health or safety.
+Although we gave this nursing home a poor overall rating, we awarded it a fairly respectable score in the area of inspections, where we gave it a B-.
+This was certainly better than its other categories.
+We weigh several aspects of a nursing home's inspection report in computing these inspection ratings.
+One critical factor is health deficiencies.
+It should be noted that the severity of these deficiencies is arguably more meaningful than the quantity of deficiencies, as some deficiencies can be relatively insignificant.
+This place was hit with 4 deficiencies on its inspection report, but fortunately none were considered to be severe deficiencies.
+This tells you that the government inspectors did not deem any of these deficiencies an immediate threat to resident safety or health.
 Finally, this facility was cited by CMS for possible abuse or neglect.
 We would not recommend this facility under any circumstance.

 Long-term Care Quality

 The next category we looked at is long-term care.
 In that area, we awarded this nursing home a solid grade of B-.
 In our long-term care assessment, we focus on the quantity of care provided by a nursing home, as well as a handful of quality measures.
 On top of considering the amount of care provided by nurses and other staff, we analyzed the number of residents vaccinated against pneumonia.
 Fortunately, this facility vaccinated 100 percent of its patients, which is a very respectable statistic.
 This place keeps its residents out of the hospital.
 In fact, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.

 Short-term Care Quality